Reizeron/High-Rock-Zero/content/Topics/Bestiary/dremora.md

 >[!dialogue] Class;Sorcerer Class;Priest Class;Witch
->The Dremora are a class of intelligent, powerful war spirits in the service of the Daedra Lord Mehrunes Dagon.
+>The Dremora are a class of intelligent, powerful war spirits in the service of the Daedra Lord [[Mehrunes Dagon]].
 Daedra hearts have modest magical properties.